swig/swig/Doc/Manual/src/Fortran.md

   type(C_PTR) :: swig_result
 end function
 ```

+Function handles -- i.e., pointers to function pointers -- allow a `type(C_FUNPTR)` in Fortran to be set by a wrapped C/C++ function.
+Note that
+like function pointers, these are not currently type-safe.

 Similarly, member function pointers (bound to a member function of a particular
 class instance) are supported as opaque Fortran objects.